misterhayman/python-dp100/readme.md

 ## About the size of the binary file

 When PyInstaller packages Qt programs, it will automatically add unnecessary Qt Plugins, causing the binary file to be too large.
-Carefully modifying the spec file to exclude unnecessary DLLs and libraries can reduce the size to about 30MB, but I am too lazy to change it, so it stays as it is.
+Carefully modifying the .spec file to exclude unnecessary DLLs and libraries can reduce the size.
+But further experimentation is needed.

 ## Acknowledgements